terasolunaorg/terasolunaorg.github.com/guideline/5.0.x/en/_sources/ImplementationAtEachLayer/DomainLayer.txt

     A system having a large development scope is often developed by assigning the application to multiple teams.
     In that case, it is strongly recommended to provide a common team to design Entity classes and Repository.

-    When there is no common team, O/R Mapper(Mybatis) should be called from Service directly without creating Entity classes and Repository.
+    When there is no common team, O/R Mapper(MyBatis, etc.) should be called directly from Service and a method to access business data should be adopted without creating Entity classes and Repository .

 .. _domainlayer_entity: